-In order to protect the interests of independent cable operators, it is essential that members of Congress understand and respect the important role that ACA's more than 900 small and medium sized companies play in delivering communications services to more than 7 million households across the United States.
+In order to protect the interests of independent cable operators, it is essential that members of Congress understand and respect the important role that ACA's nearly 850 small and medium sized companies play in delivering communications services to more than 7 million households across the United States.

 The ACA Political Action Committee (PAC) was therefore established to help elect both Democratic and Republican candidates in the U.S. House and Senate who are concerned about the well being of independent cable providers who serve smaller markets and rural areas.